 Dieng is also well known as the driving force behind the Protocol establishing the African Court on Human and Peoples Rights, and he is currently Honorary Chair of the Washington and Seattle based World Justice Project.
 As a Senegalese jurist Dieng became the first lawyer from the global south to lead the Geneva-based International Commission of Jurists (1990-2000) before joining the United Nations as Assistant Secretary-General and Registrar of the International Criminal Tribunal for Rwanda (2001-2012).

-We asked Mr Dieng 5 short questions on his work before his lecture on October 3 in Accra.
+Before the lecture we asked Mr Dieng 5 short questions on his work:

 My lecture will focus on the prevention of armed conflict, especially early prevention.
 I believe that violent conflicts, which often serve as a precursor to the crimes of genocide, war crimes and crimes against humanity are processes.
 These crimes do not happen overnight rather there are early warning signs that a potential conflict is in the offing.
 When the warning signs are detected, it is possible to take early preventative actions.
 Prevention is an ongoing process which entails constructive management of diversity, respect for the rule of law, protection of fundamental rights and freedoms and commitment to strong and accountable institutions that are responsive to the needs and aspiration of citizens in a society concerned.